sunquan8094/patdetect/README.md

 - [Discogs API](https://www.discogs.com/developers/)
 - [ZipCodeAPI.com](https://www.zipcodeapi.com/)

+## Getting Started
+In order to run the application, you will need a file called `settings.json` and valid credentials for the above dependencies.
+Please refer to the the above links for instructions on obtaining credentials.
+Please also note that any applicable limits will be enforced by the hosts.
+I have put `settings.json` in the `.gitignore` file for obvious reasons, so here is a workaround I strongly advise that you follow:

+1. Copy `settings_template.json` into a file called `settings.json`.
+2. Fill in the blanks accordingly.
+3. Execute it within the bounds of the limits by executing `node main.js <query>` in your command line interface.

 ## Contributing
 Please do not edit the README.md file yourself.
 The only things I shall see in the PRs submitted to me will be appropriate edits to the `regexp_*.json` files.
 All other edits will be reviewed on a case-by-case basis.